+Acronyms: WW - wastewater

 Recycled Water Distribution Piping

 A typical commercial or residential building will contain separate plumbing networks for hot and cold potable water distribution as well as wastewater disposal.
 Distribution of recycled wastewater requires its own pipe system.
 Graywater reuse systems require a second additional plumbing network for graywater collection.
 A simple pipe network was modeled for the large mixed-use building, and the four and six-story district buildings to approximate the additional on-site infrastructure requirement.